 (Contributed by Roxanne of Faraway Worlds)

-While you are in Milan don’t miss the opportunity to see Leonardo da Vinci’s famous artwork.
+While you are in Milan don’t miss the opportunity to see Leonardo da Vinci’s famous artwork, perhaps the most famous UNESCO World Heritage Site in Lombardy.
 Created towards the end of the 15th Century, Il Cenacolo (“The Last Supper”) is painted on a wall in the Dominican convent of the church of Santa Maria delle Grazie.
 The scene shows the disciples’ reactions after Jesus has announced that one of them will betray him, and is a work that has been widely admired and analysed over the centuries.

 At 4.6m high and 8.8m wide, the painting is an impressive sight and it has been referenced many times in popular culture.
 However, while Da Vinci’s technique of painting onto a dry wall was innovative at the time, the picture has gradually degraded.
 Now, it is kept in temperature-controlled conditions, with only 25 people able to view it at a time.